ksaurabhsingh/Water_potability/README.md

 ## 📋 Output Format
-- **Predictions**: ✅ Safe or 🚫 Unsafe classification for water samples.
+- **Predictions**: ✅ Safe or 🚫 Unsafe classification for water samples from certain range of potability.
 - **Visualizations**: 📈 Graphs and heatmaps for data insights.

 ## 🚧 Future Enhancements